 Morgenstern advises establishing patterns by keeping a time log of all tasks and finding out exact how much time each task takes.
 Then factor in a margin for some unforeseen contingency.

 Dr. Linda Sapadin, PhD, author of Master Your Fears believes there are deeper underlying implications of poor timekeeping, which are linked to procrastination.
 Very often many of the difficulties come from lack of confidence and an inability to say no, or even to tell another person we have another appointment in our diaries.

 Do you choose to be late?

 If we are always late by the same amount of time, there could be a number of reasons – but no doubt, it’s about us!
 We might be:

 - A crisis maker – need an adrenalin rush to get going

 - Attention seeker – which comes with being last through the door and going through the apology ritual.

 - Power playing – I’m more important than you are, sending a message of disrespect.

 - Avoider – you don’t want to meet the person, or attend the meeting, so leave it until the very last-minute.

-So next time instead of saying something ” ran late“, perhaps we should all just be honest and own what it is.
+So next time instead of saying something “ran late“, perhaps we should all just be honest and own what it is.
 You need to admit to being having poor time keeping skills and that we afe bad planners, power players, attention seekers or avoiders.